-Through our 80% controlling interest in Total Gas & Electric, we are an independent reseller of natural gas and electricity to approximately 50,000 residential customers in deregulated energy markets primarily in New York, New Jersey, Florida, Maryland and the District of Columbia.
+Through our subsidiary, Total Gas & Electric, we are an independent reseller of natural gas and electricity to approximately 50,000 residential customers in deregulated energy markets primarily in New York, New Jersey, Florida and Maryland.
 In deregulated energy markets, customers have a choice in selecting energy suppliers to power and/or heat their homes.
 Competitors range from independent resellers, similar to Total Gas & Electric, to large public utilities.
-Our interest in Total Gas & Electric gives us the opportunity to extend our installation and equipment servicing expertise to natural gas and electricity consumers.